barakb/notifier/Readme.md

 ```

 Sending notification can be done in 2 ways
-1. Waiting for the notification is written to the kafka topic
+1. sending and waiting for the notification to be written to the kafka topic
 ```kotlin
 notifier.notify("foo")
 ```
-2. Waiting only for the notification to be sent to the server
+2. sending and not waiting
 ```kotlin
 notifier.oneway("a one way")
 ```